What Is Ehlers-Danlos Syndrome?

-There is no cure for Ehlers - Danlos Syndrome.
-But we "Zebras" hope to spread the word and help others understand what EDS is and what we experience.
+There is no cure for Ehlers-Danlos Syndrome (EDS), but we "zebras" hope to spread the word and help others understand what this condition is and what we experience.

 Generally, people aren't bullied or told they are hypochondriacs if they have cancer or heart disease or diabetes.
 That's because most people are aware of these diseases and the consequences.

 But medical practitioners know little about EDS and the general public usually has not heard of it.